Svintooo/AoC/AoC2021/Day 20 - Trench Map/README.md

 In the example input data this was easy.
 The algorithm converted value 0 to an empty pixel.
 BUT for the real input the algorithm converted value 0 to a lit pixel (and value MAX to an empty pixel).

-It's hard to explain properly, and I'ma fraid I didn't manage to figure this out myself.
+It's hard to explain properly, and I'm afraid I didn't manage to figure this out myself.
 I got my needed clue from this reddit reply: https://www.reddit.com/r/adventofcode/comments/rm43rr/2021_20_part1python_anyone_finds_the_mistake/hpjrz9o/